Touhidujjaman-Emon/Asynchronous-JavaScript/README.md

 btn.addEventListener('click',()=>console.log('hello'))

 ```
-- In this example the event listener just _waiting_ for a button click event and wont doing anything on the _background_ so its isnt asynchronous.
+- In this example the event listener just _waiting_ for a button click event and wont doing anything on the _background_ so it isnt asynchronous.